 Windows Server 2008 R2 introduced a feature called WinRM IIS Extension.
 The IIS Extension allows the redirection of WinRM traffic from port 80 to port 5985 using a WinRM module.
-This module permits sources running WinRM 1.1 and below to communicate with a collector that is also using port 80 for web traffic.
+This module permits sources running WinRM 1.1 and earlier to communicate with a collector that is also using port 80 for Web traffic.

-When a WinRM connection arrives on port 80, IIS will investigate the incoming URL for the prefix /wsman.
+When a WinRM connection arrives on port 80, IIS investigates the incoming URL for the prefix /wsman.
 This URL prefix is reserved by IIS and no configuration of IIS is needed.
-All GET requests to the URL prefix /wsman will be forwarded to WinRM.
+All GET requests to the URL prefix /wsman are forwarded to WinRM.